fivequarters/fusebit.io/src/_blog/_posts/node-testing-comes-to-core.md

 post_image: blog-node-testing.png
 post_excerpt: Node.js is adding a built-in testing module to Node core.
 It will come in the form of a new node test module that exposes an API for creating, and executing JavaScript tests.
 post_slug: node-testing-comes-to-core
-tags: [‘nodejs',’testing’,’javascript’]
+tags: ['node.js']
 post_date_in_url: false
 post_og_image: https://fusebit.io/assets/images/blog/blog-node-testing.png
 posts_related: ['nodejs-https-imports',node-fetch'','monkey-patching-http-request']
 ---

 Node.js is adding a built-in testing module to Node core.
 It will come in the form of a new `node:test` module that exposes an API for creating, and executing JavaScript tests.
-As the tests execute, the results will be output using standard (TAP)[https://testanything.org/] format.
+As the tests execute, the results will be output using standard [TAP](https://testanything.org/) format.

-This is early in the development stage and things can change drastically, [follow the conversation]([https://github.com/nodejs/node/pull/42325](https://github.com/nodejs/node/pull/42325)) along in Github.
+This is early in the development stage and things can change drastically, [follow the conversation](https://github.com/nodejs/node/pull/42325) along in Github.

 In this post, I’ll go through the details of this new feature and I’ll also make sure to send out an update when the feature is officially released.
 Follow us on [Twitter](https://twitter.com/fusebitio) to be notified when!

 ## Why Built-in Testing?

-Testing is a critical part of all non-trivial software development practices, and with Javascript being a dynamic language, it becomes even more important to make sure all your __units__ are covered.
+Testing is a critical part of all non-trivial software development practices, and with Javascript being a dynamic language, it becomes even more important to make sure all your _units_ are covered.

 Currently, Node.js doesn’t have anything out-of-box that supports unit testing and, as a result, third-party testing frameworks, such as [Mocha](https://mochajs.org/) or [Jest](https://jestjs.io/), have gained popularity over time.
 However, the use of external libraries adds complexity to your environment configurations and CI/CD workflows, as well as adding maintenance overhead.